lammps/lammps/doc/src/Manual_build.rst

 ----------

 The generation of all documentation is managed by the Makefile in the doc directory.
-The following documentation related make commands are
+The following documentation related ``make`` commands are
 available:

 .. code-block:: bash

-   make html          # generate HTML in html dir using Sphinx make pdf           # generate PDF  as Manual.pdf using Sphinx and pdflatex make fetch         # fetch HTML doc pages and PDF file from web site
+   make html          # generate HTML in html dir using Sphinx make pdf           # generate PDF  as Manual.pdf using Sphinx and pdflatex make fetch         # fetch HTML pages and PDF files from LAMMPS web site
-                      #   as a tarball and unpack into html dir and PDF
+                      #  and unpack into the html_www folder and Manual_www.pdf
    make epub          # generate LAMMPS.epub in ePUB format using Sphinx make mobi          # generate LAMMPS.mobi in MOBI format using ebook-convert